-With a global tax contribution of €9.03 billion, the Societe Generale Group has a significant tax footprint in the various countries in which it operates.
+With a global tax contribution of €10.11 billion, the Societe Generale Group has a significant tax footprint in the various countries in which it operates.

 This contribution, which is part of a broader framework than just corporate income tax, is explained not only by the amounts directly due by the Group but also by the amounts that the Group collects on behalf of the local tax authorities in the course of its activities.
+After a 2020 fiscal year strongly marked by the consequences of the global health crisis, 2021 was a record year in terms of commercial and financial performance for all our business lines.
+The Group's global tax contribution therefore increased in 2021 (+12% compared to 2020), in particular due to the increase of corporate income taxes, to the steady grow of the annual contribution to the Single Resolution Fund (SRF) and to the rebound of withholding taxes levied by the Group as a tax collector.